 It is an example of that expectation of some kind of feast as a symbol of salvation and harmony, and the relationship between God and man.
 Jesus again says, ‘I'm not going to drink this wine until that Kingdom comes and I'm participating in that feast.’

 He invites his disciples to drink from the cup.
 When this Passover feast is connected to the death of Jesus Christ, the wine becomes very clearly connected symbolically with the blood of Jesus, shed on the cross.
 Then he goes on in verse 19,

 ‘And he took the bread, gave thanks and broke it and gave it to them, saying “This is my body, given to you.
 Do this in remembrance of me.”’Luke 22:19, NIV

 Matthew 26: 26 and Mark 14: 22 adds in at the beginning of this expression, ‘Take and eat.’.
 He is inviting them to participate in the bread and he describes the bread as a symbol of his body.
 This is my body.
 Jesus' death is being symbolised here.
 It's the body of Jesus in death.
 It's given for you, the body is given over to death for your benefit.
-‘Do this in remembrance of me’, in other words repeat this action of eating this bread and he'll be repeating the action of taking the wine in the cup as well.
+‘Do this in remembrance of me’, in other words, repeat this action of eating bread and repeat the action of taking the wine in the cup as well.
 ‘Do this in remembrance of me.’
 What Jesus is going to achieve by dying, shedding his blood and his body broken in death is going to be something that he wants his followers to always bring to mind regularly.
-And verse 20,
+Verse 20,

 ‘In the same way after the supper he took the cup, saying, “This cup is the new covenant in my blood which is poured out for the many’”Luke 22:20, NIV